sophongo/sophdoc/docs/en/end-user/insight/quickstart/install/index.md

 # Start Observing

-AI platform platform enables the management and creation of multicloud and multiple clusters.
+AI platform enables the management and creation of multicloud and multiple clusters.
 Building upon this capability, Insight serves as a unified observability solution for multiple clusters.
 It collects observability data from multiple clusters by deploying the insight-agent plugin and allows querying of metrics, logs, and trace data through the AI platform Insight.